zorael/kameloso/README.md

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) (`NickServ`/`Q`/`AuthServ`/...) may be difficult, since the bot identifies people by their account names.
 You will probably want to register yourself with such, where available.

 Testing is primarily done on [**freenode**](https://freenode.net), so support and coverage is best there.
-Twitch also sees extensive testing, but mostly as a client lurking channels and less as a bot offering functionality.
+Twitch also sees extensive testing, but mostly as a client lurking channels and less as a bot hosting commands.

 # Table of contents